Ostorlab/benchmarks/mobile/harmony/oxo-harmony-ben7/README.md

 tamper with or replay that payload, they may be able to resume the app in a logged-in or privileged state on another device.

-In this sample, the vulnerability is implemented by restoring continuation-like state from `Want.parameters` and route parameters without integrity validation, caller trust verification, device binding, or fresh authentication checks.
+In this sample, the vulnerability is implemented by restoring continuation state from `Want.parameters` and route parameters without integrity validation, caller trust verification, device binding, or fresh authentication checks.